Jon Berti Player Props: Marlins vs. Astros

-The Miami Marlins, including Jon Berti (.194 batting average in his past 10 games), battle starter Framber Valdez and the Houston Astros at LoanDepot park, Monday at 6:40 PM ET.
+Jon Berti -- with an on-base percentage of .194 in his past 10 games, 127 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Houston Astros, with Cristian Javier on the hill, on August 15 at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Yankees.
+In his most recent game he had a one-hit showing (1-for-3) against the Astros.

 Jon Berti Game Info & Props vs. the Astros